facebookresearch/Mephisto/packages/mephisto-task/README.md

 ### `isLoading`

 A boolean flag to be used to render a loading state while a task is handshaking with the server backend and initializing.
 Once the initialTaskData is loaded, this will be set to `true`.

 ### `previewHtml`

 A preview HTML snippet to show for the task in preview mode.

+### `isOnboarding`

+A flag to determine if the current task data is from a real task or an onboarding task.
+Allows rendering different views for onboarding.
+Submission is still handled with `handleSubmit`.

 ### `blockedReason`